Financial Aid Frequently Asked Questions

 To avoid delay in processing of your application, you should have a completed income tax return.
 However, if you or your parent(s) have not filed taxes, you can estimate the tax information by using your W-2 forms.
 Note: corrections may be needed after you file your taxes, which can delay the processing of your financial aid.

-What is a PIN number and how do I get one?
+What is an FSA ID and how do I get one?

 When is the deadline for financial aid at Bucks?
 When should I apply?